-Throughout the doctoral journey, you will collaborate with other doctoral students as well as faculty and staff during two four-day residencies.
+Throughout the doctoral journey, you will collaborate with other doctoral students as well as faculty and staff during two or three five-day residencies.
 These residencies offer the opportunity to meet and collaborate with faculty members, other doctoral learners and the doctoral graduation team.
 In addition to intensive seminars, you also gain experience presenting on your dissertation topic, as well as learning from the presentations of your colleagues.

 If you need additional focus and coaching, the Dissertation Intensive Writing Retreat is designed to assist you in continuing the development or revision of your prospectus, proposal (chapters 1 to 3) or final dissertation.
 Those advised to attend are dissertation learners who want to develop a first draft or a major revision of their prospectus, proposal or dissertation with a focus on writing, research, analysis and quality.
 Please note, while the chair and committee provide academic guidance to doctoral candidates, it is not their role to co-author a dissertation or tell the student how to conduct or interpret research.